Information held under Section 142 of the Education Act 2002

 List 99 (also known as the Children’s Barred List and, later, as information held under Section 142 of the Education Act 2002) was a controversial, confidential register of people barred from working with children by the Department for Education and Skills (DfES) In the United Kingdom.
 The list contained the names, dates of birth, aliases, and national insurance numbers of those people deemed not suitable to work with children in schools, social work and voluntary settings.

 History

 In 1955, the list that came to be called List 99 was started by the Home Office Consultancy Service.

 (In 2000, a similar but distinct list was created by the Protection of Children Act 1999.)

 The Bichard Enquiry (2003) resulted in a report (2004) that noted shortcomings in the use of List 99.

-As of 2007, List 99 contained approximately 5000 names.
+As of 2007, List 99 contained approximately 5,000 names.

-In January or October 2009, List 99 and some other, similar lists, were replaced by the Children's Barred List, which was created under the Safeguarding Vulnerable Groups Act 2006 and which was maintained by the Independent Safeguarding Authority (ISA).
+In January or October 2009, List 99 and some similar lists were replaced by the Children's Barred List, which was created under the Safeguarding Vulnerable Groups Act 2006 and which was maintained by the Independent Safeguarding Authority (ISA).

 The ISA merged with the Criminal Records Bureau in 2012 to form the Disclosure and Barring Service.